Limited availability:Limited spots remaining this monthClaim yours

 We rank for our practice name already.

 That only helps people who already know you exist.
-The bigger opportunity is the research happening around specialty terms, procedure terms, and condition-specific searches like: - "orthopedic surgeon for rotator cuff tear" - "gastroenterologist accepting new patients" - "best pain management doctor [city]" Those searches happen before a patient has chosen a practice.
+The bigger opportunity is the research happening around specialty terms, procedure terms, and condition-specific searches like orthopedic surgeon for rotator cuff tear, gastroenterologist accepting new patients, or best pain management doctor in a city.
+Those searches happen before a patient has chosen a practice.

 We've hired a healthcare agency before and got generic work.